GustavFluur/PP1_Business-Website/docs/README.md

 #
 ### *Disclaimer*: Some of code have been changed to do some late changes due some unexpected errors from validation and troubleshooting regarding open the website.

 ### Some of important structure has been lead to unfortunate loss that has lead to the website is no longer responsitive but it hasn't changed the outlook of the website.

+#
+#### "My chrome browser crashed and I didn't save my changes so my website isn't responsive any more.
+In addition the workspace didn't open for a while and the cause for it was unknown but I lost a valued time there handing in the project with outstanding quality I wished for"
+#

-This will be changed in a short future,
+### This will be changed in a short future,

 ### Thanks for your understanding,